Bilateral Endoprosthetic Surgery of Hip and Knee

 - rehabilitation duration

-Especially with hip replacement and modern knee replacement the tissue damage is today significantly lower than before.
+Especially with the hip-TEP and the modern knee-TEP , tissue damage is now significantly lower than before.

 2. Modern implants and differentiated concepts